-This section is about me, Virna Rossi, author of the book “Inclusive Learning Design” and author of this website.
+This section is about me, Virna Rossi, author of the book ‘Inclusive Learning Design in Higher Education – A Practical Guide to Creating Equitable Learning Experiences and author of this website.

 As a child, if someone asked me: ‘What will you be when you grow up?’
 I would answer: ‘I want to be a teacher’.
 I have always been a people’s person interested in the learning process, in the development of others and how I can support that development.